Just over 12 years ago, Ghana shocked the world by beating Brazil to win the 2009 Fifa u-20 World Cup.

 Adjei only kept two clean sheets in the entire tournament, one against England then again in the final.
 But he showed his true brilliance in the shootout itself when he made two massive saves, first to stop Brazil going 4-2 up, and then again in sudden death to deny Alex Teixeira and put Ghana on the verge of victory.
-Fittingly for such a lion-hearted performance, he recently played for Tanzanian club, Simba, although he now represents Sebeta City in Ethiopia.
+Fittingly for such a lion-hearted performance, he has previously played for Tanzanian club, Simba, although he now represents Dutch amateur club SV Robinhood Amsterdam.

-One of the better-known members of this u-20 side due to his long career with the senior national team (he currently has 46 caps) and his exploits at various sides around Europe.
-Inkoom is currently playing for Georgian side Samtredia, although he had to endure a year-long ban owing to property damage he caused when playing for DC United in MLS.
+One of the better-known members of this U-20 side due to his long career with the senior national team (he currently has 44 caps) and his exploits at various sides around Europe.
+Inkoom is currently playing for Georgian side Torpedo Kutaisi, although he had to endure a year-long ban owing to property damage he caused when playing for DC United in MLS.

 A supreme defensive talent when at his best, Jonathan Mensah has always had consistency issues, however.
-He missed a penalty in the final shootout but went on to have a long and successful career with the Black Stars (65 caps as of writing) and played for a few European sides before moving to the USA where he has become an established member of the Columbus Crew.
-Mensah has been among the best defenders in MLS so far in 2020.
+He missed a penalty in the final shootout but went on to have a long and successful career with the Black Stars (68 caps as of writing) and played for a few European sides before moving to the USA where he has become an established member of the Columbus Crew.

 Addo was sent off just before half-time in the final, meaning his compatriots had to play well over an hour with 10 men.
 That seemed to dampen his standing as he never really made any great waves after that in both the club and international games.
-He’s currently playing for BSS Sporting Club who sit mid-table in Calcutta Premier Division A.
+He’s currently trying his trade for BSS Sporting Club play in Calcutta Premier Division A.

 David Addy was a promising young wing-back who made a huge step just one year after the final by joining Porto.
 Unfortunately, he became part of their loan army and never established himself.
-Addy had a decent career in Portugal with Vitoria, winning the 2013 Taca de Portugal, and is currently playing in Finland for FC Ilves.
+Addy had a decent career in Portugal with Vitoria, winning the 2013 Taca de Portugal, and is currently without a club, last representing Finnish side Ilves.

 A rock-solid defensive midfielder with real potential to become quite something.
 He joined Sampdoria, then Udinese, and became part of their loan army.
 Rabiu didn’t make it in Italy but played really well in Russia for Kuban.
-He is currently playing for FC Tamboc after a brief spell in France playing for Paris FC.
+He is a free agent, last playing for Russian club Tambov

 A genuinely magnificent footballer, Agyemang-Badu quickly joined Udinese (they were clearly watching the 2009 tournament) a year after Cairo, where he scored the winning penalty, and unlike his compatriots, became a stalwart presence for them.
 Agyemang-Badu stepped right into the heart of midfield and ran the show in a team that was stacked with talent, including Antonio Di Natale and Alexis Sánchez.
-He came close to winning the Africa Cup of Nations twice with the senior side (2010 and 2015) and is currently with Hellas Verona after a loan spell there last season.
+He came close to winning the Africa Cup of Nations twice with the senior side (2010 and 2015) and is currently in the Chinese Super League with Qingdao FC.

 ON THIS DAY: In 2009, Ghana defeated Brazil on penalties to win the U20 World Cup in Egypt.